-Our commitment to sustainable living is embedded into our business agenda through our purpose and vision and our Unilever Sustainable Living Plan.
+Our commitment to sustainable living is embedded into our business agenda through our purpose, vision, business model and our Unilever Sustainable Living Plan.
 Management structures to help us fulfil our commitment are integrated into our organisational framework:

-Sustainability and corporate responsibility are championed and led by a member of the Unilever Leadership Executive (ULE): Keith Weed, Chief Marketing and Communication Officer.
+- Sustainabilityand corporate responsibility are championed and led by a member of the Unilever Leadership Executive (ULE): Keith Weed, Chief Marketing and Communications Officer.
 The ULE is responsible for the operational leadership of the business.

-Our Unilever Sustainable Living Plan Steering Team supports the ULE.
-Together with the Presidents of our Categories, a wide range of functions is represented on the Steering Team including R&D, procurement, marketing, legal, finance, sustainable business and communications and customer development.
-This team of senior leaders meets quarterly and is chaired by ULE member, Keith Weed.
+- Our Unilever Sustainable Living Plan Steering Team supports the ULE.
+Together with the Presidents of our Categories, a wide range of functions are represented on the Steering Team including R&D, procurement, marketing, legal, finance, sustainable business and communications.
+This team of senior leaders meets five times a year and is chaired by ULE member, Keith Weed.

 This governance structure is supported by a small team reporting to our Chief Marketing and Communications Officer at our corporate headquarters in London.
-Our Senior Vice President for Sustainable Business and Communications supports our Corporate Responsibility Committee and Unilever Sustainable Living Plan Steering Team.
-She leads the integration of sustainability into our business, working with our functions, categories, brand and country teams to open up opportunities for business growth.
+Our Senior Vice President for Sustainable Business and Communications, Sue Garrard, supports our Corporate Responsibility Committee and Unilever Sustainable Living Plan Steering Team.
+She leads the integration of sustainability into our business, working with our functions, categories, brands and country teams to open up opportunities for business growth.
 Our Chief Sustainability Officer supports our Unilever Sustainable Living Plan Council and leads our external sustainability agenda to drive systemic change across markets through advocacy and partnerships.

 Independent oversight: Corporate Responsibility Committee

 The role of the Board committee of Non-Executive Directors – the Corporate Responsibility Committee – is to oversee Unilever’s conduct as a responsible business.
-In so doing it monitors the progress – and potential risk – of the Plan and reports back on this to the Boards.
-Two highlights of the Committee’s work in 2013 included scrutiny of Unilever's Code of Business Principles and the review of the Unilever Sustainable Living Plan and its social impacts.
+In so doing it monitors the progress – and potential risk – of the Unilever Sustainable Living Plan and reports back on this to the Boards.

 Independent oversight: Audit Committee

-One of the roles of the Boards’ Audit Committee is to review Unilever's overall approach to risk management including the identification of corporate risks and related mitigation/response plans.
+One of the roles of the Boards’ Audit Committee is the oversight of Unilever's overall approach to risk management, including the corporate risks and related mitigation/response plans.
 The Committee reviews significant breaches of the Code of Business Principles as part of its remit to review risk management.
 It also oversees the independent assurance programme for the Unilever Sustainable Living Plan.

 Governance of our codes: Global Code & Policy Committee